 The difference in returns on profit claims is the result of the difference in output (output effect) and the difference in markups (markup effect) across the two sectors.
 In the model, a negative productivity shock increases product prices to compensate for high marginal costs given the wage rigidity.
 The price of good H is lower than the price of good L due to greater price rigidities in sector H. The output effect is then a higher demand for sector H output in states of high marginal utility.
 It makes a claim on output L riskier than a claim on output H, and increases the expected return of the sector L claim relative to the sector H claim.
-The output effect depends on the elasticity of substitution between the two goods, $\eta$ .
-On the other hand, the negative relative price ( $p{H,t} < p{L,t}$ ) implies that the markup of sector H is smaller than that of sector L claim relative to sector H. The markup effect depends on the elasticity of substitution among the differentiated goods within each sector, $\theta_p$ .
-As a result, the net effect on expected returns on sectoral profit claims depends on the difference in elasticities within and across sectors.
+The output effect depends on the elasticity of substitution between the two goods, η .
+On the other hand, the negative relative price $(p{H,t} < p{L,t})$ implies that the markup of sector H is smaller than that of sector L. This markup effect makes a claim on profits H riskier than a claim on profits L, and increases the expected return of the sector L claim relative to sector H. The markup effect depends on the elasticity of substitution among the differentiated goods within each sector, θ_p .
+As a result, the net effect on expected returns on sectoral profit claims depends on the difference in elasticities within and across sectors.21